duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 *Google+ API*.
-Create *OAuth 2.0 client ID* (or edit exists one clicking on its name) and set *Authorized redirect URIs* to all urls that will be used (not just domain like for facebook, we need whole url path), like
+Create *OAuth 2.0 client ID* (or edit exists one clicking on its name) and set *Authorized redirect URIs* to all urls that will be used (not just domain like for facebook, we need whole url path), like redirect_uri

 * `http://localhost:3000/users/auth/google_oauth2/callback` this is default
   `devise_for :users`